reactjs/react.dev/content/docs/addons-test-utils.md

 ### `act()` {#act}

-To prepare a component for assertions, wrap the code rendering it and performing updates inside an `act()` call.
+To prepare a component for assertions, wrap the code rendering it, and performing updates inside an `act()` call.
 This makes your test run closer to how React works in the browser.

 >Note
 >